gl-inet/docs4.x/docs/tutorials/how_to_set_up_the_esim.md

 **C. Normal Profile:**

 This section displays information about the normal profiles.
-If you purchase an eSIM profile from an online store and upload the eSIM QR code using the "D. Add eSIM Profile (QR Code Install)" function, the profile will appear here after the upload is complete.
+If you purchase an eSIM profile from an online store and upload the eSIM QR code using the **"Add eSIM Profile (QR Code Install)"** function, the profile will appear here after the upload is complete.

 **D. Add eSIM Profile (QR Code Install):**